visit-dav/visit/src/doc/python_scripting/functions.rst

     The DatabasePlugins function returns a dictionary containing the names of the database plug-ins for the specified host.
 If no host is given, localhost is assumed.
-The dictionary contains two keys: "host" and "plug-ins".
+The dictionary contains two keys: "host" and "plugins".

 **Example:**